Overview of the Horticultural Science Department at NC State University

 Facilities.
 We make use of the offices, laboratories, classrooms, and greenhouses of Kilgore Hall, as well as greenhouses at Method Road, the Horticultural Field Laboratory on Beryl Road, and 16 experiment stations throughout the state.

-Cucumber production (link not found).
+Cucumber production.
 Jonathan Schultheis provides research and extension information to the industry on optimum production methods for the crop, which is one of the largest in the U.S., according to the USDA Production Statistics.

 Cucumber extension.
 Extension bulletins and leaflets have been developed by faculty in the department for growers, field reps, processors, buyers, and others to use in managing the crop.